-Kaisa Alavuotunki, Head of Impact
+Kaisa Alavuotunki, Director, Impact and Sustainability

 “I got interested in social sciences as an exchange student in the United States when I had an opportunity to study sociology in a local college.
 I ended up doing my master’s in Economics while also working for a student organization and arranging traineeships for Finnish students in developing countries.
 This work also took me to India, my first trip outside of Europe and North America.
 Slowly but surely, I realised I wanted be part of finding solutions to global and local development challenges.